 “And after ye have obtained a hope in Christ ye shall obtain riches, if ye seek them; and ye will seek them for the intent to do good—to clothe the naked, and to feed the hungry, and to liberate the captive, and administer relief to the sick and the afflicted,” (Jacob 2:19)

 After ye have obtained a hope in Christ, then have some hope that he has the power to lift your marriage.
 He has the power to heal the emotional and physical wounds that are at the root of your marital conflict.
 Hurt people hurt people, and a lot of times, a person comes into the marriage already hurt.
 So you must also hope that Jesus Christ also has the power to heal your spouse of the baggage he is carrying that causes him to behave the way that he does.
-(Or she.
-I’m going to stick with one pronoun for consistency but these ideas are applicable for either gender.)

 As long as you are using the rare faith principles to create, I invite you to create a vision of your marriage being happy, fulfilled, and victorious.
 We’re so quick to create visions of the lifestyle we want, but we hesitate to create visions for our marriage relationship.
 We hesitate to create visions involving other people at all because of that agency thing, and rightly so.
 But there is a way to see the end that you intend without infringing on another person’s agency, even in relationship matters.